Language Processing Disorder: Treatment (3/3)

 People with a Language Processing Disorder (LPD) have extra difficulties understanding language and planning the words they need to express themselves.
 As discussed in our recent Symptoms of Language Processing Disorder article, LPD includes symptoms such as trouble following conversation, problems with labelling or word-finding, and poor auditory memory.

 Following on from the previous article, we’ll review the LPD assessment and treatment process below.
 Also, since at-home practice is such an important part of the treatment process, the last section of this article focuses on practical strategies you can use for yourself or your family.
-But first, you may wish to start by checking out my Introduction to LPD and Symptoms of LPD articles.
-If you would like to build a solid background understanding of Language Processing Disorder, including its etiology (causes) and symptoms, these articles will help.
+But first, you may wish to start by checking out the Introduction to LPD and Symptoms of LPD articles.
+If you would like to build a solid background understanding of Language Processing Disorder, including its aetiology (causes) and symptoms, these articles will help.
 Otherwise, if you’re happy to proceed, let’s get started by investigating the assessment and diagnosis process.

 How Language Processing Disorder is Diagnosed